Lesson Plan: Our Solar System

 - Teacher notes: Which planets did students struggle to order?

-- Connect to upcoming lesson on day/night patterns (1-ESS1-2).
+- Connect to the upcoming lesson on day/night patterns (1-ESS1-2).